ArthurSalle/ArthurSalle/README.md

-## Hello there 👋 I'm Arthur, a frontend dev looking for an intership or full-time contract ! 🤘🏼
+## Hello there 👋 I'm Arthur, a frontend dev looking for an internship or full-time contract ! 🤘🏼

 💥 I love design, JAMstack, css from scratch, animations, interactions, pizza & street food 🍕🌭